jesusenlanet/guess-the-number/README.md

 # guess-the-number
 Guess the number is an easy example project for a Flask application

+## Requirements
+- Flask